UTexas

 3. contain the names of witnesses who may testify against the accused student;

-6. In situations where a student fails to attend a scheduled hearing, the Hearing Officer or Student Conduct Panel will determine if the Dean of Students provided notice in accordance with Sec.
+4. In situations where a student fails to attend a scheduled hearing, the Hearing Officer or Student Conduct Panel will determine if Student Conduct provided notice in accordance with Sec.
 11-604, and if so, will proceed with the hearing without the student's participation.

 Sec.
 11–605.
 Preliminary Matters for a Hearing